isaacdonaldson/NanoWatchrs/README.md

 ## GitHub Actions

+I previously ran the demo with GitHub Actions, but since it is not actually checking anything, I thought that it was a bit wasteful and stopped it.
+But here is how you can set it up.
+(The actions are still here as an example, just diabled in GitHub).

 The neat thing about using GitHub Actions to run this is that you can schedule it with a cron, and push to the repository to trigger a deploy action if you'd like.

 Here's an example workflow that builds the project, runs checks, and commits any changes: